codemask-labs/nestjs-elasticsearch/readme.md

 # Nestjs Elasticsearch Module

-> [!NOTE]
-> This repository is a Work In Progress, driven by the motive.

 ## Motive

 Due to Production Experience when working with Elasticsearch leaded to maintenance issues when extensively used searches, filters and aggregations (especially aggregations).